kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/WorkspaceSecurity.md

 ## Govern My Workspace

+For development purposes, a best practice is to have isolated workspaces per developer, so that they can work on their own without interfering with the shared workspace.
 Every Fabric user has a personal workspace called My workspace where they can work with their own content.
 While generally only My workspace owners have access to their My workspaces, you can explicitly [prevent users from moving My workspaces](https://learn.microsoft.com/fabric/admin/portal-workspaces#prevent-my-workspace-owners-from-reassigning-their-my-workspaces-to-a-different-capacity) to a different capacity that might reside in noncompliant regions & designate a default capacity for My Workspaces.
 This can be done through Admin portal -> select Capacity settings -> Fabric Capacity -> Preferred capacity for My workspace

 To avoid becoming a bottleneck for every single setting in your organization, you can [delegate many of the controls](https://learn.microsoft.com/fabric/admin/admin-overview#delegate-admin-rights) to Capacity, Workspace, and Domain administrators